harbingerofme/RogueTowerMods/DisableProgression/Thunderstore/README.md

 For developers:

 add this to your manifest to have modmanagers automatically enable it.
-Use `[BepinDependency("DisableProgression", BepInDependency.DependencyFlags.HardDependency)]` at the top of your plugin class to prevent your mod loading without this mod installed.
+Use `[BepinDependency("Harb.DisableProgression", BepInDependency.DependencyFlags.HardDependency)]` at the top of your plugin class to prevent your mod loading without this mod installed.

+-- Changelog

+* 1.0.9 Fixed the GUID.